QuickQuoteEstimating/QuickQuote/README.md

 Jest runs in watch mode by default; press `q` to quit once the suite passes.
 Always ensure tests complete successfully before committing.

+## Estimate builder highlights

+- **Saved line items:** While editing an estimate you can store frequently used line items in the Saved Items library.
+The picker in the line item editor lets you quickly drop those templates into new estimates, and updating a saved entry keeps it available across every job.
+- **Labor charge summary:** The generated PDF now rolls up labor into a single "Labor charge" row within the totals stack so clients focus on the grand total without wading through hourly math.
+- **Photo exports:** Any photos you attach to an estimate are embedded in the PDF at the end of the document, organized in a responsive grid and compressed for a reasonable file size.

 ## Useful resources

 - [Expo documentation](https://docs.expo.dev/)